diarmidmackenzie/sdt-condensed/COT.md

 A 2010 lab study looked at the effects of factors known to be autonomy-supportive, or controlling, upon the development of new relationships.
 Participants were introduced to each other, and invited to share personal information with each other in an environment that had been constructed to be either autonomy-supporting or controlling (or a neutral control environment).

-The study found that autonomy-supportive factors led to greater relationship satisfaction, more positive emotions, and well-being, while controlling factors had he opposite effects.
+The study found that autonomy-supportive factors led to greater relationship satisfaction, more positive emotions, and well-being, while controlling factors had the opposite effects.

 This suggests that autonomy and control can significantly affect not only motivation and performance, but also the quality of interpersonal relationships.